Sarah and Ernest Butler School of Music

-The Sarah and Ernest Butler School of Music in the College of Fine Arts is located on the eastern side of The University of Texas at Austin.
+The Sarah and Ernest Butler School of Music is a department-level school within the College of Fine Arts at the University of Texas at Austin.

-With over 100 faculty members and more than 750 students, the Sarah and Ernest Butler School of Music ranks among the top 3% in the country for size and is considered to be among the best public music institutions in the country.
+With over 100 faculty members and more than 750 students, it ranks among the top 3% of music institutions in the country by size and is recognized as one of the best public music schools.